Lab 11.3 – The Carbon–pH Connection: Consequences for Ocean Organisms

 Use the drag and drop to explore this equation visually.

-To maintain equilibrium, the additional hydrogen ions produced from the interaction between CO₂ and H₂O bind with carbonate ions, forming bicarbonate.
-As a result, a decline in pH reduces the availability of free carbonate ions, making it harder for organisms to form calcium carbonate shells.
+To maintain equilibrium, the additional hydrogen ions produced from the interaction between CO₂ and H₂O bind with carbonate ions, forming bicarbonate and increasing the pH.
+As a result, a decline in pH leads to a reduction in the availability of free carbonate ions, making it harder for organisms to form calcium carbonate shells.
+In summary, some organisms can’t make shells because there are fewer carbonate ions and organisms struggle to extract enough material to build strong shells.
+Some organisms may still build shells, but at a greater energy expense, which can impact survival and reproduction.
+In seawater with lower pH existing shells can dissolve, especially in young or weaker organisms.

 Now let’s look at long-term data from Mauna Loa that you first saw in the Keeling Curve in Lab 11.1.
 The graph below shows the same atmospheric CO₂ concentrations on the graph (shown in red) but also shows CO₂ concentration in the ocean (shown in green) and the pH of the ocean (shown in blue).
-Analyze this data, thinking about the relationship between CO₂ in the atmosphere and the ocean (Lab 11.2), and between CO₂ in the ocean and pH, then answer the questions that follow.
+Analyze these data, thinking about the relationship between CO₂ in the atmosphere and the ocean (Lab 11.2), and between CO₂ in the ocean and pH, then answer the questions that follow.

 CO2 Time Series in the North Pacific by NOAA is licensed under the Public Domain.
 Original Source.